Transition of Care Program

 Family Support and Empowerment Program (FSEP)

 FSEP offers a free, direct connection with experienced Peer Support Specialists who help families living with a neurologic condition.
-Having connected with nearly all 50 states and over 45 countries, FSEP is expanding to help make providers aware of this program, so we can help more families.
-CNF also has a PCORI grant that will help us create awareness about the benefits of peer support.
+Having connected with nearly all 50 states and over 55 countries, FSEP is expanding to help make providers aware of this program, so we can help more families.
 Connect with a Peer Support Specialist today!

 ISAN is a collaborative advocacy model convened by CNF.
 Currently 25 national and international organizations strong, ISAN hosts Infantile Spasms Awareness Week every December and created the STOP IS mnemonic—seen by 195 million!
 ISAN also addresses issues in the IS community, like barriers to medication and services.